vmware/powershell-module-for-vmware-cloud-foundation/docs/functions/Backup/Start-VCFBackup.md

 ```

 ### Description
-The Start-VCFBackup cmdlet invokes the SDDC Manager backup task.
+The Start-VCFBackup cmdlet triggers the backup task of SDDC Manager

 ### Examples
 #### Example 1
 ```
 Start-VCFBackup
 ```
-This example shows how to start the SDDC Manager backup
+This example shows how to start the backup of SDDC Manager

 ### Parameters